durrantlab/pcaviz/README.md

    ending in `.compressed.json` that includes your specified text in its title, URL, or file name. <br>
    `[pcaviz file="larp1"]`
+3. You can also control the way the molecules are displayed.
+The WordPress plugin uses [3DMol.js](https://3dmol.csb.pitt.edu) to render the molecules.
+Use _NEED MORE HERE!!!_ visStyle.
+Say that style must be valid json, with the exception that ' treated like " for ease of use in shortcode.
+3DMol.js examples show javascript objects (similar but not identical).
+Also, put link to styles page of 3DMol.js

+#### Minor Attributes ####

-3. You can explicitly specify the height and width of the viewer, in pixels.
+1. To explicitly specify the height and width of the viewer, in pixels:
    <br>
    `[pcaviz height=150 width=150]`
-4. It is also possible to align the viewer to the left, center, or right, and to optionally add a caption.<br>
+2. To align the viewer to the left, center, or right, and to optionally add a
+   caption: <br>
    `[pcaviz align="right" caption="My molecule in motion!"]`
-5. You may also hide the playback buttons. <br>
+3. To hide the playback buttons: <br>
    `[pcaviz playback_buttons="false"]`

+4. To prevent the plugin from looping the animation: <br>
+   `[pcaviz loop="false"]`
+5. The plugin starts playing the simulation automatically by default.
+To deactivate autoplay: <br>
+   `[pcaviz autoplay="false"]`
+6. To specify the duration of the animation and how frequently the atomic positions are updated: <br>
+   `[pcaviz durationInMilliseconds=10000 updateFreqInMilliseconds=50]`
+7. To smooth the animation by averaging the atomic coordinates over multiple
+   frames: <br>
+   `[pcaviz windowAverageSize=25]`
+8. To control how the plugin caches calculated coordinates: <br>
+   `[pcaviz caching="continuous"]` <br>
+   Acceptable values are "none" (no caching), "continuous" (cache coordinates after they are first calculated), and "pre" (calculate and cache all frame coordinates before starting the animation).